 If you think you might be triggered and need support, click here before you start the first video and copy down the phone numbers, chat lines or text message numbers that you would feel most comfortable contacting.
 Remember, suicide is preventable.
 It is not chosen.
 It is momentary.
 It happens when pain exceeds resources for coping with pain.
 You're not a bad, o crazy, or weak, or flawed person if you feel suicidal.
 It doesn't mean that you really want to die.
 Know that contacting someone isn't a sign of weakness.
 It shows real strength to ask for help.

-ongoing time to gather in a private place to answer the
+gather in a private place to answer the question

 A place to start is to print out this Survey Form.